 Getting started with SSO

-Implementing Single Sign-On with Scalekit enhances your B2B SaaS application's security while providing seamless user experiences by abstracting the complexities of SAML and OIDC protocols.
-Scalekit's authentication platform enables developers to implement enterprise-grade SSO with minimal code, offering pre-built integrations with major identity providers including Okta, Microsoft Entra ID, JumpCloud, and OneLogin.
+Integrate Single Sign-On (SSO) with Scalekit to enhance your B2B SaaS application's security.
+Scalekit provides seamless user experiences by abstracting the complexities of SAML and OIDC protocols.
+Using Scalekit's authentication platform, you can implement enterprise-grade SSO with minimal code.
+We offer pre-built integrations with major identity providers including Okta, Microsoft Entra ID, JumpCloud, and OneLogin.

-This quickstart guide walks you through the SSO implementation process, allowing you to deliver enterprise authentication features without managing complex protocol details.
+This quickstart guide walks you through the SSO implementation process.
+You will learn how to deliver enterprise authentication features without managing complex protocol details.

 1. Environment Setup